 Unfortunately, though outdoor Christmas lights are also the cause of dozens of house fires every year.
 Such things can be avoided however as long as you do not get too carried away with the excitement of decorating and follow some basic outdoor Christmas lights safety tips.

 Whether you will be stringing up just a few lights this year or you are planning a Clark Griswold level light display keeping all of the following in mind as you decorate is a must:

 Large 7 volt and up bulbs may be bigger and shine brighter but that also means that they burn much hotter than their smaller counterparts.
 Many of the fires that are caused by outdoor holiday lighting begin because these hot burning bulbs come in contact with gutters filled with dead leaves and other combustible debris or even with the exterior of the home itself.

 It may take a few more lights and a bit more work to get the look you were hoping for with smaller bulbs but it is better to be safe than sorry.

 Check the Ratings

-For outdoor displays you should only ever use lights specifically rated for the purpose.
+For outdoor displays, you should only ever use lights specifically rated for the purpose.
 Indoor lights are simply not designed to stand up to the elements and at best they will burn out quickly and at worst become a real fire hazard.
-The same holds true for electrical extension cords.
+The same holds true for electrical extension cords as well.

 Hang with Care